theo-armour/cookbook/sonichele/readme.md

 This repository contains files that are at an early and volatile stage.
 Not all licensing requirements may have been fully met let alone identified.
 It is the intension of the authors to play fair and all such requirements will either be met or the feature in question will turned off.

 ### Change Log

+2014-05-31 ~ Theo

+* Many new demos
+* Access full-size data sets
+* Make the data available in compressed binary files
+* Colors not updating properly
+* Only plays limited portion of the data / data split into 10 separate files in order to get data up to github

 2014-05-08 ~ Theo